When did you know you wanted to be a designer?

 I don’t know, because even today I still don’t know what I want to do when I grow up.
 Perhaps, as a child I instinctively knew, as I would modify all my toys, taking apart every alarm clock, tinkering with all the mechanical objects.
 I always wondered why there were so many more parts when I was putting them back together.
 Yet the same thing worked.

 Artificial lighting is a means; It’s certainly not an end.
 It’s a way to crystallize emotions.
 Turning on a light, whatever the source, always arouses an emotion.
 For me, lighting is this: when you switch it on, it should excite you.

 I think of a beautiful image from Freud, from the dream of a patient in the Minotaur Labyrinth, that in the end turns out to be not so terrible.
 For me working with Flos is like entering the Labyrinth: you never know what’s waiting for you when the Minotaur comes out.
 Each time it surprises you, from a technological or romantic point of view.
 I go in unafraid, because danger – as always – is perhaps a little overrated.
 After all, the Minotaur has always been nice to me.

 What is the next object you would like to design?

 A new lamp for Flos, or rather…. another lamp for Flos.

 Is there a master of design, art, or music that you consider an inspiration for your work?

-How many days of vacation do you take in a year?
+How many airplanes do you take in a month, on average?